 1. Communication and enforcement of integrity and ethical values

-It is important for the management to create and maintain honest, legal and ethical culture, and to communicate the entity’s ethical and behavioral standards to its employees through policy statements and codes of conduct, etc.
+It is important for the management to create and maintain honest, legal and ethical culture, and to communicate the entity’s ethical and behavioural standards to its employees through policy statements and codes of conduct, etc.

 2. Commitment to competence